Origin of Moringa

 Preparation of Moringa Tea

-For a cup of Moringa tea pour three to four teaspoons of dried leaves with boiling water at about 80 degrees.
-Let it rest for 4-5 minutes.
+For a cup of moringa tea add three to four teaspoons of dried leaves to a cup of slightly cooled boiled water (approx 80 degrees).
+Let it steep for 4-5 minutes.

 Not recommended for pregnant or nursing mothers.